ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of PABA (Para-Aminobenzoic Acid)?

-How much PABA (Para-Aminobenzoic Acid) should I take daily?
+How much PABA (Para-Aminobenzoic Acid) should I take?

 Ready to formulate with PABA (Para-Aminobenzoic Acid)?